She Loves Biscotti

 Grated butter about to be incorporated with the dry ingredients to make homemade biscuits.

-Using a cheese box grater, grate frozen butter (¼ cup) over the whisked dry ingredients.
+Using the large holes of a box grater, grate ¼ cup of frozen butter over the whisked dry ingredients.

-Toss gently together; incorporate the grated butter by using your fingertips.
+Toss gently together by incorporating the grated butter using your fingertips.

 Minced garlic scapes being incorporated with the dry ingredients.

-Add the finely chopped garlic scapes (2-4 tablespoons) and quickly combine them together.
+Add the finely chopped garlic scapes (2-4 tablespoons) and quickly combine.

 Incorporating the grated cheese in the mixture for the cheese biscuits.

-Now it’s time to make a well and add the cold buttermilk (1 cup).
+Now it’s time to make a well and add 1 cup of cold buttermilk.

 A ball of dough in a bowl has been formed by Incorporating the liquids and the dry ingredients.